Jefferson Lab Offers Science Enrichment Program for 5th, 6th & 8th Grade Teachers

-The program, designed to increase teachers' knowledge of the physical sciences and strengthen their teaching skills, runs from September 2010 through May 2011 and is called Jefferson Lab's Science Activities for Teachers, or JSAT, program.
+The after-school program, designed to increase teachers' knowledge of the physical sciences and strengthen their teaching skills, runs from September 2011 through May 2012 and is called Jefferson Lab's Science Activities for Teachers, or JSAT.

 The program, funded by a grant from the Jefferson Science Associates Initiatives Fund, addresses components of National Science Education Standards and the Virginia Standards of Learning.

 Fifth-grade teachers will meet on Tuesday nights during the program.
 Sixth-grade teachers meet on the first and third Wednesdays of each month.
 Eighth-grade teachers are scheduled to meet on the second and fourth Wednesdays of every month.
 The sessions take place between 5-7 p.m. at Jefferson Lab, located at 12000 Jefferson Ave. in Newport News.

 The application deadline for the 2011-12 program is Friday, Sept.
 16. Surles-Law may be reached by phone at 757-269-5002.

 - Session dates for fifth-grade teachers are set for the following Tuesdays: Sept.
 27, Oct.
 11 and 25, Nov.
 8 and 29, Dec.
 6 (2011), Jan.
 10 and 24, Feb.
 7 and 21, March 6 and 20, April 11 (Wed.; Teachers Night), and May 8 and 22 (2012).